 “What a bloke,” agreed George.
 “A real mensche.”

-“We’re not messing with all that again, you’ve got our word,” Fred assured.
+“We’re not messing with all that again, you’ve got our word.”
+Fred nodded.

 Isobel enjoyed a cathartic outpouring of her anxieties, which the twins listened to and commented on appropriately.
 They kept it light and made jokes where necessary, but withheld any criticism of Emily, Tristan, or Laurel.

-“I dunno, normal middle-class kid, I s’pose,” Isobel replied simply as she drained her pint.
-“Another round?” she asked, pulling the cord to alert the bartender, and hearing the bells jingling in the pub below.
+“I dunno, normal middle-class kid, I s’pose.”
+Isobel shrugged as she drained her pint.
+“Another round?”
+She pulled the cord to alert the bartender and heard the bells jingling in the pub below.

-“A right enigma though,” said George.
+“A right enigma though,” George went on.
 “Muggle dad, muggle born mum, and a Slytherin to boot.”

 “And you know, I love the old bugger,” added Fred.
 “And he’s no Slytherin to me, but he does, you know…”

 “Act the part at times?” offered Isobel.
 “He can be a real twat.”

 “Not so much act it,” said Fred.
 “He looks it.”

 George nodded, before adding, “you know all them wankers in Slytherin are third cousins at least, and there’s a real family resemblance among the English ones.”